DuneRanger/Large-Number-Library/documentation-user.md

 Currently, each class is in its own separate `.hpp` files, so all that is required is downloading the files locally and including the desired header.
 I am aware that best practice states that header files should only contain declarations, however any further changes to the library structure will wait until a concrete plan is made.

-Every variable, types and classes are defined in the namespace `customBigInt`. \
+Every variable, types and classes are defined in the namespace `largeNumberLibrary`. \
 Currently, there exists 2 header files:
 - [int128.hpp](#int128hpp)
 - [int_limited.hpp](#int_limitedhpp)